Todd Bouman

-Todd Matthew Bouman (/ˈbaʊmən/; born August 1, 1972) is a former American football quarterback.
-He was signed by the Minnesota Vikings as an undrafted free agent in 1997.
-He played college football at St. Cloud State.
-Bouman also played for the New Orleans Saints, Green Bay Packers, Jacksonville Jaguars, St. Louis Rams and Baltimore Ravens.
+Todd Matthew Bouman (/ˈbaʊmən/; born August 1, 1972) is an American former professional football quarterback who played in the National Football League (NFL).
+He was signed by the Minnesota Vikings as an undrafted free agent in 1997 after playing college football at St. Cloud State.
+Bouman was also a member of the New Orleans Saints, Green Bay Packers, Jacksonville Jaguars, St. Louis Rams, and Baltimore Ravens.

-Early years
+Early life

 Bouman was born in Ruthton, Minnesota, and attended Russell-Tyler-Ruthton High School (class of 1991) and was a letterman in football, basketball, and track & field.
 He won All-State honors in football and basketball, and in track & field, he qualified for the State Meet in both the long jump and the high jump, and led the basketball team to back-to-back State Championship appearances.

 College career

 Bouman initially attended South Dakota State University and transferred to St. Cloud State University in 1992.
 At St. Cloud State, Bouman lettered in football from 1993 to 1996.
 In his three years, he passed for 4,354 yards and completed 326 passes (including for 30 touchdowns).
 In his senior year, Bouman was an honorable mention All-North Central Conference selection.
 He earned his degree in sports sociology from St. Cloud State in 1997.